AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/TilePattern.png)

-This tile pattern is then exported from the level editor and fed to the Diablo map generator which will then match each generated level with the given pattern.
+This tile pattern is then exported from the level editor and fed to the Diablo map generator which then matches each generated level with the given pattern.
 Usually this is enough to identify a level uniquely.
-To then locate the specific game seed object and monster positions are then mapped out and an additional search is done to locate the game seed where everything lines up.
+To then locate the specific game seed, object and monster positions are mapped out and an additional search is done to locate the game seed where everything lines up.

 # Footnotes

 [^1]: Refer to [[#Appendix A Diablo Level Generation|Appendix A]] for specifics on how dungeon layouts and objects/monsters/items are generated.

 [^2]: To save space, *Diablo* save files only include the starting RNG state for each of the 16 dungeon seeds the dungeon levels are derived from.
 Although the game saves the position of items, objects, and monsters once a dungeon level is visited, it always recreates the dungeon layout itself based on the dungeon seed.
-These values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
+As described further in [[#Generating the Set of Dungeon Seeds]], these values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
 Due to the particular type of psuedo-random number generator used in *Diablo*, the possibilities for these 16 dungeon seeds are fairly limited.

 [^3]: No game generates monsters in a starting position that would lead to the gameplay shown in the video, and none of the games that generate the dungeon layout shown have the item drop anywhere in the level, let alone from the first monster.